Dronolab/thunderhawk/README.md

 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop)
 2. Install [Visual Studio Code](https://code.visualstudio.com/)
 3. Install Xserver (We recommend [VcXsrv](https://sourceforge.net/projects/vcxsrv/))
-4. Install the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension in VSCode
+4. Install the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension in VSCode
 5. Clone and open the repository
 6. Click on the green button in the bottom left corner of VSCode and select "Remote-Containers: Reopen in Container" or use the command palette to do it.
 7. Wait for the container to build